 Fear Factory (1989-2002, 2003-2006, 2009-): a Industrial Metal band from Los Angeles, California, USA.

-ear Factory was started by founding members Burton C. Bell (vocals), Dino Cazares (guitar), Andrew Shives (bass) and Raymond Herrera (drums) in 1989 under the name Ulceration before changing it to Fear Factory in 1990.
+he band that would become Fear Factory was founded by Burton C. Bell (vocals), Dino Cazares (guitar), Andrew Shives (bass) and Raymond Herrera (drums) in 1989 under the name Ulceration before changing it to Fear Factory in 1990.
 The band made two Bill Gould (of Faith No More) produced tracks for the compilation album L.A.
 Death metal before being called on by 'Roadrunner'.

 Colin Richardson stepped in to produce their debut Soul Of A New Machine (1992).
 The album launched a whole new era of techno-dance beats and Industrial sounds (their album titles emphasized this part of the music) into death metal.
 After some live work with Biohazard and Sick Of It All, they joined forces with the Canadian outfit Front Line Assembly, who remixed their debut in the NIN style and re-titled it Fear Is The Mind Killer (1993).
 Demanufacture (1995) made them the kings of the techno/Industrial Death style.
 It focused on the darker side of the human thought processes and furthered their obsession with technology.
 The record made 27 in the UK, but failed to make it in the top 100 in the US, despite its massive appeal.